Properly use an RV battery disconnect switch

 After you remove the terminal from the negative post, you can install the cable switch between the battery terminal and the line heading into your camper’s converter box.

-Follow directions in the specific disconnect switch you purchase to hook it into the cable line.
-Make sure the control is in the “on” position during the install.
+Follow the directions in the specific disconnect switch you purchase to hook it into the cable line.
+Make sure the control is in the “on” position during the installation.

 Some disconnect switches are directly installed onto the positive battery post and do not require mounting, as shown in this video on how to install an RV disconnect switch.